Shifa International Hospitals

-Shifa International Hospitals Limited (SIH) is a Pakistani healthcare company that operates a group of hospitals.
-It is headquartered in Islamabad.
+Shifa International Hospitals Limited (SIH) is a Pakistani hospital network headquartered in Islamabad.

-It is a multi-specialty tertiary care hospital with over 550 beds.
-The hospital performs operation of liver, kidney, and bone marrow transplant.
-It offers 640 slice CT scan.
-SIH runs two medical centers in Islamabad and is constructing a full-fledge hospital in Faisalabad.
+It runs two medical centers in Islamabad and another hospital in Faisalabad.

 History

 Zaheer Ahmad, a Pakistani American medical doctor, is often credited as the founder of Shifa International Hospital.
 He also served as a chief executive at the hospital.

 The Hospital was incorporated on September 20, 1987 as a private limited company.
 It was converted to a public limited company on October 12, 1989.
 The construction activity began in 1988.
 Shifa was officially opened in 1993, with 8 OPD clinics and 36 beds.

 As of 2018, about 85% of the liver transplant operations in Pakistan were performed at SIH, of which 700 organ transplants were done successfully.
 In 2018, the hospital suspended the transplant program due to fraud alleged by a patient's family.

 Shifa National Hospital Faisalabad, a subsidiary of Shifa International Hospital Limited, began its construction in 2022.